tedklin/back-to-basics/README.md

 # Back to basics

-This is an informal compilation of notes, exercises, and mini-projects for fundamental topics and languages I'm self-studying / reviewing.
+This is an informal compilation of notes, exercises, and mini-projects for fundamental topics and languages I'm self-studying / refreshing.

 ## Primary study material